silliKate/Cat-Identification-NN/README.md

-# Cat Identification Neural Network
+# Image Identification Neural Network

-Cat-Identification-NN is a simple 2-layer neural network built using gradient descent algorithm that classifies whether an image contains a cat or not.
+It is a simple 2-layer shallow neural network built using gradient descent algorithm (for now, it can only classify whether an image contains a cat or not).
 It currently achieves an accuracy of approximately 70% on a basic dataset.
 This project serves as a foundational step toward building more complex image classification systems.

 ## Detailed Overview